 The Crawford Long Museum is valued and recognized locally for its historic significance of being the site of the "Birthplace of Anesthesia."
 Dr. Crawford Long performed the first painless surgery using sulphuric ether on March 30, 1842.
 The Crawford Long Museum and its collection of Long family heirlooms and early medical equipment is irreplaceable and an important source of community pride.
-The Museum often serves as the central point for many county projects, such as the beginning of the heritage geocache trail and a drop off point for the county antique trail passports, as well as ticket purchase point for many community events and is utilized as the event venue for the fund raiser for the Downtown Development Authority.
+The Museum often serves as the center point for many county projects, such as the beginning of the heritage geocache trail and a drop off point for county antique trail passports, as well as ticket purchase point for many community events.
+It is also utilized as the event venue for the fundraiser for the Downtown Development Authority.